 It is important not to get this condition confused with spinal rheumatoid arthritis, which is an autoimmune disease characterized by the body attacking its own synovial membranes on joints.
 Rheumatoid arthritis causes the facet joints to become painfully inflamed.
-One way to tell the difference between facet joint osteoarthritis and rheumatoid arthritis is to ask yourself if the pain you feel in your spine ever seems warm — if so, you may be suffering from rheumatoid arthritis, rather than facet joint arthrosis.
+One way to tell the difference between facet joint osteoarthritis and rheumatoid arthritis is to ask yourself if the pain you feel in your spine ever seems warm — if so, you may be experiencing rheumatoid arthritis rather than facet joint arthrosis.

-If you suspect you might be experiencing facet joint degeneration, you should consult a doctor.
-There are a variety of doctors that can diagnose this condition, though you could begin with your primary care physician, who will explore family history and physical symptoms in order to isolate your facet joint pain.
-Your primary care physician may send you to a rheumatologist, a doctor who specializes in diseases of the joints.
+If you suspect you might be experiencing facet joint degeneration, you should consult a physician.
+There are a variety of physicians who can diagnose this condition, though you could begin with your primary care physician.
+He or she will explore your family history and physical symptoms in order to identify treatments for your facet joint pain.
+Your primary care physician may send you to a rheumatologist, a specialist in diseases of the joints.
 You could also consult an orthopedist, a specialist in musculoskeletal conditions.
-Don’t forget that, aside from your medical doctors, other professionals may be able to offer advice on this debilitating disease, such as acupuncturists, chiropractors, physical therapists, and yogis.
+Don’t forget that, aside from your medical physicians, other professionals may be able to offer advice on this debilitating disease, such as acupuncturists, chiropractors, physical therapists and yogis.

-If you would like more information about relieving the symptoms of facet joint arthrosis with facet joint surgery, contact the experts at Laser Spine Institute (LSI) about our minimally invasive, endoscopic procedures.
-Begin the journey to rediscovering a life without pain by taking advantage of our free review of your MRI or CT scan.
+If you would like more information about relieving the symptoms of facet joint arthrosis with facet joint surgery, contact the experts at Laser Spine Institute about our minimally invasive procedures.
+Begin the journey to finding relief from neck and back pain by taking advantage of our free review of your MRI or CT scan.